zjs919/iRML/iRML_Reasoning/README.md

 2. Run the following scripts under `scripts/`
     *   `./pathfinder.sh ${relation_name}`  # find the reasoning paths
     *   `./iRML.sh ${relation_name}` # see the numerical results
 3. Put `Semantic_Layering.ipynb` into the corresponding task folder and run.
-Replace the `train_pos` file with the output file, and run `./iRML.sh ${relation_name}` again to see the numerical results considering semantic hierarchy.
+Replace the `train_pos` file with the output file, and run `./iRML.sh ${relation_name}` again to see the numerical results for a specific semantic layer.